Darragh Markey

-Darragh Markey (born 23 May 1997) is an Irish professional footballer.
+Darragh Markey (born 23 May 1997) is an Irish professional footballer for League of Ireland Premier Division club Derry City.
 He previously spent six seasons with St Patrick's Athletic and five seasons with Drogheda United.

 Club career

 Youth career

 Markey played his youth football with Cherry Orchard, winning the Under 17 FAI Umbro Cup with a 5–2 win over Leeds AFC in the final at Turners Cross on 3 May 2014.
-At the Ballyfermot club Markey played alongside future League of Ireland players Max Kouogun, Josh Collins and Derek Daly among others.
+At the Ballyfermot club Markey played alongside future League of Ireland players Maxim Kouogun, Josh Collins and Derek Daly among others.
 Markey's form for the Orchard attracted interest from St Patrick's Athletic, who signed him for their under 19's side ahead of the 2014–15 season.
 This turned out to be a terrific season for both Markey as he won the league's Player of the Season award and also for the team as they won the Under 19 SSE Airtricity League with a 3–2 win over Derry City under 19's in the final at Maginn Park.
 The team included several players that broke through to the St. Pat's first team and beyond in the League of Ireland, Scottish Premiership and English Football Leagues, including Jamie McGrath, Rory Feely, Jack Bayly, Fuad Sule and Paul Rooney.